seanwash/dnccast-show-notes/021-force-refresh.md

 ### Join Us On Slack

-If you've enjoyed the show so far, reach out to us on twitter at @seanwashington and @paulstraw, or join us in the Spec.fm slack community at [http://spec.fm/slack!](http://spec.fm/slack)
+If you've enjoyed the show so far, reach out to us on twitter at @seanwashbot and @paulstraw, or join us in the Spec.fm slack community at [http://spec.fm/slack!](http://spec.fm/slack)

 ### Leave us a review!